 February 22 is National Margarita Day.

-He gave us “The Fool on the Hill” and “I Want You.”
+Yes, the same man who gave us “The Fool on the Hill” and “I Want You” has a very particular Margarita recipe.

 See, I recently fell in with a cadre of private pilots, hardworking aviators who maintain clear eyes and sensible altitudes while jetting people like the Rock, Justin Bieber and Black Sabbath around the world.